Soul Tracks - Tracking the World's Greatest Soul Music

 Chairmen of the Board

-Formed in Detroit , the Chairmen were one of the first acts signed by songwriting legends Holland/Dozier/Holland for their Invictus label following H/D/H's messy divorce from Motown.
-The group came out of the box strong in 1970 with the wonderful "Give Me Just A Little More Time," a classic early 70s radio smash highlighted by lead singer General Johnson's emotive, plaintive vocals.
+Formed in Detroit, the Chairmen of the Board were one of the first acts signed by songwriting legends Holland/Dozier/Holland for their Invictus label following H/D/H's messy divorce from Motown.
+The group, then consisting of Woods along with songwriter and lead singer General Johnson, Eddie Custis, and Harrison Kennedy, came out of the box strong in 1970 with the wonderful "Give Me Just A Little More Time," a classic early 70s radio smash highlighted by Johnson's emotive, plaintive vocals.
 "Give Me" was the foundation of the group's excellent debut album, which also featured the infectious "(You've Got Me) Dangling on a String," and Johnson's own composition, "Patches" (later a #1 smash for Clarence Carter).

 Over the next four years, the Chairmen of the Board were among Soul Music's most consistent hitmakers, scoring big with "Pay to the Piper," "Finders Keepers," "Chairman of the Board," and the blissful "Everything's Tuesday."
 Johnson was also scoring as one of Invictus's hottest writers, penning such hits as Freda Payne's anti-war anthem "Bring the Boy's Home" and the Honey Cone's chart topper "Want Ads."
 However, contractual issues with Invictus (a common problem at that label) paralyzed the group, ultimately causing its break-up in 1975.

-In 1980, Johnson re-formed the group with two other former members, Ken Knox and Danny Woods, and, still smarting from major label-itis, formed his own North Carolina-based Surfside label.
-The group has been together ever since, remaining a favorite local and international purveyor of "beach music," a somewhat amorphous term used to describe upbeat, danceable music derived from 60s and early 70s Soul Music.
-The group has continued to record with moderate success, scoring a surprise hit in Europe earlier this decade with the joyous "Bless Your Heart," a great tune and performance that sounds like it was plucked from their early 70s catalog.
-They followed its release with the album All In The Family, a solid album of both new material and newly recorded versions of older General Johnson compositions.
+The Chairmen continued to record with moderate success, scoring a surprise hit in Europe in the early 2000s with the joyous "Bless Your Heart," a great tune and performance that sounds like it was plucked from their early 70s catalog.
+They followed its release with the album All In The Family, a solid disc of both new material and newly recorded versions of older General Johnson compositions.
+In 2007, the Chairmen issued their first holiday album and in 2009 released the very enjoyable Soul Tapestry album.

 By Chris Rizik